wolumen/libft_Library/README.md

   lstnew, lstadd_front, lstsize, lstlast, lstadd_back, lstdelone, lstclear, lstiter, lstmap
   ```
-To be able to distinguish the functions, the self-written functions were provided with the prefix ft.
+To be able to distinguish the self-written functions, they have been prefixed with ft.

 ## Objectives